SbirciogBogdan/SbirciogBogdan/README.md

 25 Years Old

 ---
-Curently student at CodeCool, specializing in .NET Technologies, but also on the process of learning the depth of React, also worked with the technologies listed in the **toolbox** below.
+Curently student at CodeCool, specializing in .NET Technologies, on the process of learning the depth of React, also worked with the technologies listed in the **toolbox** below.

 ---